AMacumber/D4G_BCGO_Engagement/ReadMe.md

 * Create a dim for age at Year 01

 **Step 05 Prep Feature Evaluation**
-* filter for: unique, redundant, missing
+* filter for: unique, redundant, missing, imbalanced features

 **Test_Members_Unique_Stats**
 * Small analysis to compare unique members found in Attendance and Member data